krlw/pmb-scraper/README.md

 # pmb-scraper

-The pmb scraper crawls a predefined selection of preprogrammed queries from the PMB library software and integrates them into one HTML document.
+The pmb scraper downloads a predefined selection of preprogrammed queries from the PMB library software and integrates them into one HTML document.